wiz0u/WTelegramClient/EXAMPLES.md

 If you don't want to store session data into files *(for example if your VPS Hosting doesn't allow that)*, or just for easier management, you can choose to store the session data somewhere else, like in a database.

-The WTelegram.Client constructor takes an optional `sessionStore` parameter to allow storing sessions in a custom manner.
+The WTelegram.Client constructor takes an optional `sessionStore` parameter to allow storing sessions in an alternate manner.
 Use it to pass a custom Stream-derived class that will **read** (first initial call to Length & Read) and **store** (subsequent Writes) session data to database.

 You can find an example for such custom session store in [Examples/Program_Heroku.cs](https://github.com/wiz0u/WTelegramClient/blob/master/Examples/Program_Heroku.cs#L61)